Table of Contents

 You’ve almost certainly read titles with phrases like “You Won’t Believe This,” “Number 12 Will SHOCK YOU,” and the infamous “One Weird Trick.”
-Those phrases were probably fresh and novel at one point—after all, if they hadn’t drawn in readers, people wouldn’t have kept writing them—but at this point, they’re so ubiquitous that your readers will probably end up rolling their eyes at them.
+Those phrases probably worked at one point—after all, if they hadn’t drawn in readers, writers wouldn’t have kept using them—but at this point, they’re so ubiquitous that your readers will end up rolling their eyes at them.

-It doesn’t help that titles like this habitually overpromise.
+Worse, titles like this always end up overpromising.
 Always ask yourself, will item number 12 really shock your readers?
 If not, don’t put that in the title.

 Make Your Title Useful

-There’s a stark difference between not giving the reader all the information about the article before they click it, and giving the reader next to no information at all.
+There’s a difference between not telling your readers everything about the article before they click it, and giving readers next to no information at all.

 This headline from The Washington Post is an example of the curiosity gap done right.
 It asks a question instead of answering one, playing on your curiosity, but it still tells you exactly what the article will be about in the headline.

 Conversely, imagine an article titled, “These 18 Books Will Blow Your Mind.”
-That title gives you next to no information about what the article’s contents will be.
-What’s so special about these books?
-Are they unusual?
-Are they good or bad?
-What kind of books are they, even—fiction?
+That title gives you virtually no information about what the article’s contents will be, except that it’s about “books.”
+What, exactly, is so special about these books?
+Will they blow your mind because they’re good, bad, or simply unusual?
+What kind of books are they, even—fiction or nonfiction?
 Titles like this annoy many readers.